 It was the Marine Corp’s desire to have a target rifle double as a service rifle and was something they insisted on with the M16A2, which just carried forward.
 You have to be my size to shoulder an m16A4 with an armor vest on and feel comfortable.
 It’s a huge gun that many a soldier and Marine couldn’t control to its fullest because of that stupid long stock.
 The Marine Corps eventually allowed unit armorers to add M4 style stocks to M16A4s, but I doubt many ever did.

 I owned my own very awesome Aero Precision M16A4 clonish rifle.
-It’s not a true clone, and I’ve since added furniture from Magpul to make it more modular and easier to handle.
+It’s not a true clone, but without an 80% lower, an 80% lower jig, and an engraving machine this is as close as I can get.
+I’ve since added an M-LOK handguard to make it more modular and easier to handle.
 However, I then got curious about tossing a collapsing stock on the weapon.
 I asked around, read some articles, and then decided, hell, let’s give it a try.

 Well, I love the rifle-length AR-15.
 It’s a smooth shooter that can be quite accurate and very capable.
 The 5.56 is made for the 20-inch barrel, and when fired from one, the round reaches its peak velocity and range.
 If you’ve never shot an AR with a 20-inch barrel, you owe it to yourself to give it a try.